Action Man (2000 TV series): Season 1 (2000)

-Dr. X captured and physically tested Alex Mann repeatedly, as well as his longtime rival & best friend Brandon Caine.
+Dr. X captured and physically tested Alex Mann repeatedly, as well as his longtime rival and best friend Brandon Caine.
 Dr. X also added nanotech enhancements to Brandon, making him superior to Alex in athletics, only for them to have side effects.
-The culmination of the experiments was to mind transfer Dr. X into Brandon's body, becoming his younger self & nanotech cyborg, able to change his appearance and infect others.
+The culmination of the experiments was to mind transfer Dr. X into Brandon's body, becoming his younger self and nanotech cyborg, able to change his appearance and infect others.
 Following the ninth episode the series becomes more simplified.
 Dr. X founded the Council of Doom with his evil cohorts: assassin Asazi and weather manipulating scientist Tempest.
 Dr. X's nanotech trilobites appeared to gain collective intelligence and rebel against him, but this was actually Brandon Caine's uploaded mind punishing Dr. X.

 Season 2 (2001)

 The Council of Doom continues to grow after Brandon was saved from Dr. X. The season features new villains: Gangrene & Quake.